-The IRC is currently recruiting several teacher-researchers to strengthen its research teams, and is acquiring new research spaces as part of the ESTP’s new multi-campus organization.Aim: To assert itself as a key research and innovation player in the field of carbon-free construction.
+The Research Institute is currently recruiting several teacher-researchers to strengthen its research teams, and is acquiring new research spaces as part of the ESTP’s new multi-campus organization.Aim: To assert itself as a key research and innovation player in the field of carbon-free construction.

-THE RESEARCH TEAMS ARE SPECIALIzED IN THE ESTP AND IRC’S FIELDS OF EXCELLENCE :
+THE RESEARCH TEAMS ARE SPECIALIZED IN THE ESTP AND RESEARCH INSTITUTE’S FIELDS OF EXCELLENCE :